Anandbabu-patnam/Shell-Scripting-Project/README.md

 https://www.youtube.com/playlist?list=PLdpzxOOAlwvIZ7u-gtpX_bozrspUbTQ1S

+# Script to automate the process of listing all the resources in an AWS account

+# Create List Users -- GitHub API

 # AWS S3 Event Triggering

 **NOTE**: REPLACE YOUR AWS ACCOUNT ID IN THE LAMBDA FUNCTION CODE.

 AWS S3 Event triggering is a very popular project used by top companies in the Industry.